hugang/auto-test/commands.md

 - arguments
     - url(target): The url of the jenkins.
     - value: the json string or json file of the request body.
         - job: The job name of the jenkins.
         - params: The params of the jenkins.
         - token: The token of the jenkins.
         - store: array, response values to environment variables.

 ## generate code [〇]

 generate code for development.

 - arguments
     - target: The database group which defined in conf/db.conf.
     - value: the json string or json file of the request body.
         - author: author name.
         - package: package name.
         - basePackage: base package name.
         - tables: split with comma.

+## export db [〇]

+export db by sql.

+- arguments
+    - target: The database group which defined in conf/db.conf.
+    - value: sqls.
+    - path: the path of the exported file.